ait-cs-IaaS/mbans/README.md

 mbclient is a shared library that allows a simple interface to implement Modbus client functionality in the simulator as well as other eventual applications.
 The shared library also allows independent applications and routines to share a single Modbus connection, in order to optimize resource usage.

-The shared library **libmclient.so** is used by the client functions implemented in the Asherah simulator and is based on the open-source Modbus implementation [libmodbus](https://libmodbus.org/).
+The shared library **libmbclient.so** is used by the client functions implemented in the Asherah simulator and is based on the open-source Modbus implementation [libmodbus](https://libmodbus.org/).

-Note that the libmclient.so has to be in folder **/usr/lib** in order to be accessible to the client applications.
+Note that the libmbclient.so has to be in folder **/usr/lib** in order to be accessible to the client applications.
 Check that the user has permissions for this file too!

 ### Ferryman